Azure/karpenter-provider-azure/CONTRIBUTING.md

 **Testing framework**: [Go standard tests](https://pkg.go.dev/testing)

 ### Acceptance Tests
-**When to use**: Acceptance tests are coarse grained tests that integrate with the upstream karpenter-core library and only fake the API calls to Azure clients.
+**When to use**: Acceptance tests are coarse grained tests that integrate with the upstream karpenter library and only fake the API calls to Azure clients.
 These are behavior-driven and should start from pending pod pressure whenever possible.

 **File Locations**: Under `pkg/` next to the related components.